-Stress: everyone has felt it at some point.
+Everyone has felt stress at some point in their lives.
 That feeling of being so overwhelmed and overworked that you can’t eat or sleep.
 Unfortunately, stress has become ingrained in our culture.
 We associate it with hard work and success, assuming that we can’t have one without the other.
 Though some stress is necessary, we often bite off more than we can chew.
-We fail to realize that the more stressed we are, the less efficient we are, and we choose to ignore the negative effects stress has on our bodies.
-Unnecessary stress can lead to a multitude of symptoms including: adrenal fatigue, exhaustion, anxiety and sleep disturbances.
+We fail to realize that the more stressed we are, the less efficient we are.
+We ignore the negative effects stress has on our bodies but unnecessary stress can lead to a multitude of symptoms including:

 What is Adrenal Fatigue?

-Adrenal fatigue is a common side effect of stress.
+Adrenal fatigue is a common side effect of stress and has three phases:

-It has three phases: the alarm phase (when the body is acknowledging stress), the resistance phase (when the body is trying to fight stress) and the exhaustion phase (when the adrenals become tapped out).
-Depending on what phase a person is in, the levels of cortisol (produced by the adrenals) will range from high or low at different points in the day.
-Cortisol levels should be at their peak in the morning, so we wake up feeling refreshed and ready to go.
+Depending the phase a person is in, the levels of cortisol (produced by the adrenals) will range from high or low at different points in the day.
+Cortisol levels should be at their peak in the morning.
+So, when we wake up we feel refreshed and ready to go.
 Alternatively, they should be at their lowest at night when it’s time to go to bed.
-Any variation of these levels will affect a person’s well-being, especially if stress is experienced for long periods of time, hence the last phase being exhaustion.
+Any variation of these levels will affect a person’s well-being.
+Especially if stress is experienced for long periods of time.
+Hence the last phase being exhaustion.

 Other than exhaustion, additional symptoms of adrenal fatigue include:

 - Muscle twitches

 - Sleep disturbance (typically waking up between 2-4 am)

 So what can you do?
 There are numerous natural ways to support the adrenals.